HopeRise/CrawlSearch/README.md

   - **Search results:** Ranked results provided as a downloadable CSV file via the Flask API.

 ## Conclusion

 - **Success/Failure:**
   The project successfully demonstrates the implementation of a modular web search pipeline, encompassing web crawling, document cleaning, inverted indexing, and query processing.
 The system is capable of acquiring web documents, extracting and cleaning their content, constructing a positional inverted index, and retrieving relevant documents in response to user queries using TF-IDF and cosine similarity.
 Error handling is incorporated to manage missing files or invalid queries, ensuring robust operation.
+Potential concerns include network interruptions, website changes, or anti-crawling measures that can disrupt document acquisition, as well as data quality issues or missing files that may affect indexing and search accuracy.
+Additionally, dependency mismatches, insufficient error handling, or scalability limitations could cause failures in processing or serving queries.

 - **Outputs:**
   The outputs of the system are as follows: